tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 # IV.
 Risk Prevention & Minimisation

-In Section II, we looked at risks that can arise when working with personal data.
+In Section III, we looked at risks that can arise when working with personal data.

 Now, we'll focus on concrete strategies to minimise the risks of re-identification and prevent harm to participants.
 Evaluating and managing risk is a **key part of ethical research design**.
 At this point, you must ask: